 One of the buildings - the Blacksmith Shop - has been cleaned up and outfitted for use as a casual rental space.
 It's a nostalgic brick and steel structure with floor-to-ceiling panes of green and yellow glass, and more open-air than indoor, but for the right kind of event, it's a cool, unique venue.

-This unique venue has a capacity for 1,000 people and is approximately 25,000 square feet.
+This unique venue has a capacity for up to 999 people (depending on event layout) and is approximately 25,000 square feet.

 Reservations and Deposits.
 Spaces may be scheduled up to 12 months prior any event date.
 Reservations are accepted on a first come, first serve basis.
 A verbal request will hold an available date on the calendar for up to 7 business days.
 A Blacksmith Shop Rental Agreement is required.
 A reservation will be confirmed when the Rental Application is complete and the Damage Deposit is paid.
 The Damage Deposit will be refunded after the event providing the event has complied with The Yards rules and there is no damage to the facility.